isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-This solution was great until I realized that products could actually return either a list of products or undefined/null.
+This solution was great until I realised that products could actually return either a list of products or undefined/null.
 The filter operation works only on arrays, if we try to call filter on undefined or null it will raise an error.
-In order to avoid that we will have to do a check on null or undefined to make sure that we are only calling filter on the array type, so we will have something like :
+In order to avoid that we will have to validate that products is not null or undefined to make sure that we are only calling filter on an Array type, so we will have something like :

 {% highlight ruby %}